Sep 24, 2020

 Decorating to destress

-If your home’s walls aren’t inspiring you to live your best life, try decorating them with pictures of loved ones or photos from memorable trips and life events.
+If your home’s walls aren’t inspiring you to live your best life, try decorating!
+Pictures of loved ones or photos from memorable trips and life events will do the trick.
 Just the simple act of seeing familiar faces and treasured memories will remind you to be present and to not let the small things in life get the best of you.

 Unplug and power down

 Why not keep the electronics out of the bedroom entirely?
 Invest in an old-fashioned alarm clock so you don’t have to use your smartphone for that purpose and keep your distance from technology just before bed.
 Not only is the blue light that many electronics emit a stimulant, checking emails and social feeds just before shuteye can disrupt your routine.
-And while you’re at it, consider investing in some quality bed sheets, a calming table lamp for your nightstand, and always have a book you’re excited to read next to you.
+And while you’re at it, consider investing in some quality bed sheets.
+A calming table lamp for your nightstand will also help you wind down at bedtime.

 Spring cleaning isn't just for spring

-Scheduling a day or two every three to four months for some serious decluttering will work wonders when it comes to creating and cultivating a balanced feeling and more free space in your home.
+Scheduling time to declutter every 3-4 months will help you stay on top of things.
 Rearrange the furniture, clean your stove, pack up forgotten outfits for donation and recycle old magazines.
-Being surrounded by so many unused items is always a little unnerving, and an honest purge every now and then will make you feel lighter and freer every time you enter the rooms you live your life in.
+Being surrounded by unused items is always a little unnerving.
+Over time, that sense of unease builds up.
+An honest purge every now and then will make you feel lighter and freer during your everyday life.
 If you really want to get serious, schedule a junk removal service to hall away the big stuff for good.
 Say hello to your more relaxing home when you wave that clutter goodbye.

 Capture the calm